-We got some time to review the Epson EpiqVision Ultra LS500 projector in a home theater environment to see how the model performs.
+We had some time to review the Epson EpiqVision Ultra LS500 projector in a home theater environment to see how the short-throw model performs.
 And, how it compares to other projectors in its class including the Epson EpiqVision Ultra LS800.
-Here’s a review.
+Here’s a hands-on review of the Epson LS500 short-throw projector.
+You might also check out a comparison of the LS500 with the newer-model LS800.

 The Epson EpiqVision Ultra LS500 is a short-throw 3LCD short-throw home theater laser projector.
 What’s the difference between a laser projector and a traditional long-throw projector?
 A laser projector uses a laser phosphor lamp, which essentially will never blow out like traditional projector bulbs.

 Its “short throw” classification means that it can be placed not far away from a wall and still project a 100-inch image.
 Specifically, the LS500 needs to be 17 inches/43.2 cm from the wall when using a 100-inch Epson SilverFlex Ultra Ambient Light Rejecting Screen or 22 inches/55.9 cm for a 120-inch screen.
-Those measurements start from the back of the unit (not the lens side).
+Those measurements start from the back of the unit (not the lens side) and end at the wall.
 The Epson LS500 can sit on a media console, on a shelf off the wall, or hung from the ceiling.

 Features

-The LS500 projector has a resolution of 1920 X 1080 with 4K pixel shifting.
-That means this projector is not native 4K, but instead upscales video to 4K resolution.
+The LS500 projector has a resolution of 1080 x 1920 with 4K pixel shifting.
+That means this projector is not native 4K, but instead upscales video to 4K 3840 x 2160 resolution.

 The projector boasts a dynamic contrast ratio of 2,000,000:1 with advanced HDR processing.
 The brightness of this projector is rated at 4000 ANSI lumens with 10-bit color processing.
 The LS 500 also supports full 3D in Full HD with the shutter-type glasses.